olaviinha/Pwst-it/README.md

 - X-ray vision (default: X).
 Hold down to see through all notes.
 This is mostly for situations where you may have lost a note by e.g. leaving it behind some larger notes.
 - Zoom out (default: A).
 Zoom out to view the entire board and all notes in it.
 - Zoom in (default: Q).
-Zooms back in from the view where you zoomed out from.
-Note that clicking anywhere on the screen is probably more convenient, as it will zoom in to the point where you clicked.
+Zooms back in to the view where you zoomed out from. _Note_ that clicking anywhere on the screen is probably more convenient, as it will zoom in to the point where you clicked.
 - Create note (default: N).
 Create new note wherever your cursor is located.
 Double click (and right-click if enabled) do the exact same thing.
 - Settings (default: A).
 Open/close the settings bar.
 - Full screen (default: D).
 Open/exit full screen mode.